riyask/ChannelEngine/README.md

 6. ChannelEngineWebTest - Test for web application

 Used follwing things to develop this application
+1. IDE- Visual Studio 2019
+2. .Net 5.0
-1. Dependency Injection
+3. Dependency Injection
-2. Async await in ChannelEngineBusiness
+4. Async await in ChannelEngineBusiness
-3. MSTest Framework and moq for unit testing
+5. MSTest Framework and moq for unit testing